configcat/docs/website/docs/targeting/targeting-overview.md

 ### "To all users" value / Fallback value

 A fallback value is a value that is served to users who are not matched by any targeting rule.
 Or serves as a fallback value if a [User Object](TODO) is not given.
-More about fallback values [here](TODO).

 ### User Object

 A user object is a collection of user attributes that can be used to target users.
-More about user objects [here](TODO).
+You have to pass a user object to the ConfigCat SDK in your application to use the targeting feature.
+More about user object [here](TODO).

 ## Examples